tmhsplb/opiddailydoc/docs/Infrastructure.md

 AppHarbor deployment environment for the web application OPIDDaily.

 ## Hosting Environments
-There are 3 hosting environments for OPIDDaily: desktop, staging and production.
+There are 4 hosting environments for OPIDDaily: desktop, training, staging and production.
 They differ in the database connection string used by each.
-The connection string is configured as the value of variable SQLSERVER_CONNECTION_STRING in the `<appSettings>` section of Web.config.
+The connection string is configured as the value of variable **OpidDailyConnectionString** in the `<connectionStrings>` section of
+Web.config.
 The static value configured there is used by the desktop environment.
-The static value is overwritten by injection (at AppHarbor) when OPIDDaily is deployed to create either a staging or production release.
+The static value is overwritten by injection (at AppHarbor) when OPIDDaily is deployed to create a training, staging or production release.
 The transformation files Web.Staging.config and Web.Release.config play a role in these deployments.
-The staging deployment at AppHarbor (called StageDaily) has its Environment variable set to Staging to force
+The staging deployment at AppHarbor (called stagedaily) has its Environment variable set to Staging to force
 Web.Staging.config to be used upon deployment.
 This is done in the Settings section of the deployed application at AppHarbor.
-(When Web.Staging.config was created, it was necessary to set its build action to Content in Visual Studio to include it in the build at AppHarbor.)
+(When Web.Staging.config was created, it was necessary to set its build action to Content in Visual Studio to include it in the build at AppHarbor.
+The same thing happened when Web.Training.config was created.)
 The production deployment at AppHarbor has its Environment variable set to Release by default.
+This causes
-This causes Web.Release.config to be used upon deployment.
+Web.Release.config to be used upon deployment.

+The training release was the last release created.
+It was created by use of the Configuration Manager under the Visual Studio Build menu.
+In the
+`Active solution configuration` dropdown `<New>` was selected and Training was created with settings copied from the Staging configuration.
+Then
+`Add Config Transform` was selected from the context menu of Web.config.
+(This item is grayed out until a new configuration has been created.)
+This automatically added file Web.Training.config.
+The `<appSettings>` section of Web.Staging.config was copied to Web.Training.config.

 ## SEO
 OPIDDaily is a password protected application that is not intended to be discoverable by search engines.
 To prevent this it includes